|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The kamikaze shooter is one of the most popular vodka shots to order in a bar.
 It's made of vodka, triple sec, and lime juice.
 The taste is a little sweet with a punch of tartness, and it's a ton of fun at parties.
 Best of all, this tasty little drink is very easy to make at home, and you can shake up an entire round in no time.

 The story goes that the kamikaze was developed in Japan sometime after World War II on a U.S. naval base.
 When vodka became the liquor of choice for many drinkers in the 1970s and '80s, the shot became a staple in U.S. bars, and it remains a favorite today.
 There are also colorful kamikazes and quick ways to give it a flavor boost.
 The shot even inspired the popular kamikaze cocktail, which is essentially the same drink in a cocktail glass and with more lime juice.

-If you like, the lime wedge can be used like the lemon served with a tequila shot.
+If you like, the lime wedge can be used like the lime or lemon that is served with a tequila shot.
 Take a bite of the wedge after drinking to add even more pucker to the experience.

 1 1/2 ounces vodka